A water source heat pump system is one of the most environmentally friendly and efficient ways of heating or cooling a building.

-The heat is used to keep your property warm during winters.
+The heat is used to keep your property warm during winter.

 However, air-source heat pumps lose their efficiency as the outside temperature begins falling.

-In contrast, water source heat pumps extract heat from a water source, such as a heated condenser water loop.
+In contrast, a water-source heat pump extracts heat from water instead of air, such as a heated condenser water loop.